iJacks1980/FanControl.CommanderPRO/README.md

 ## Known Issues

-* If Corsair iCUE is installed you will get random data at best, nothing at worst.
+* If Corsair iCUE (or any other software that reads from Commander devices such as HWiNFO64) is installed and running you will get random data at best, nothing at worst.
 Sadly the way that the hardware works means things have to be one or the other :(
+	* There is a workaround for HWiNFO64, go into the main setting for HWiNFO64 under the safety tab and uncheck the "CorsairLink and Asetek Support".
+This will prevent HWiNFO64 from trying to read from Corair Commander devices (fan, pump and temperature data)

 ## Version history